bean601/retro-internet/README.md

 This is a .NET Core web application that dynamically rewrites archive.org HTML pages, giving you that nostalgic dial-up browsing experience.

+It is designed to run on a Raspberry Pi (any version) and by default blinks LEDs on GPIO pins 27 (success and activity) and 17 (errors).
+It can run anywhere a function app can run though.

 ## Overview

 This project runs as a .NET Core web application under nginx on port 5000, with DNS manipulation handled by dnsmasq for a contained retro browsing environment.